JuliaIO/LibSerialPort.jl/README.md

 Apart from a very few non-essential functions, the entire library API (about 75 functions) is wrapped using `ccall`.
 In addition, a higher-level interface is also provided that follows Julia's IO stream interface (note: subject to change soon).

+# Dependencies

+[BinDeps.jl](https://github.com/JuliaLang/BinDeps.jl) is the required, as well as standard tools for building the C library (make, gcc/clang, etc).

 # Installation

 This package is not in the Julia package registry.
 Our plan is to merge it into [SerialPorts.jl](https://github.com/JuliaIO/SerialPorts.jl).
 For now, it can be cloned via